Prescription Drug Charges Pennsylvania

 If you are convicted of acquiring a controlled substance by fraud, you face up to seven years in prison and a $15,000 fine.

-Other factors that affect your sentencing include the type and quantity of drug and prior convictions.
+Other factors that affect your sentencing include the type and quantity of drugs and prior convictions.

 Simple Possession of Illegal Prescription Medication

-In Pennsylvania, there are minimum sentencing laws for a simple possession of drugs conviction: up to one year in prison for a first offense and a $5,000 fine, plus other penalties and fines like a six month driver’s license suspension.
+In Pennsylvania, there are minimum sentencing laws for simple possession of drugs conviction: up to one year in prison for a first offense and a $5,000 fine, plus other penalties and fines like a six-month driver’s license suspension.
 A second or third offense could mean up to two or three years in prison and a $25,000 fine.
-Other penalties may apply, for instance if you are charged with PWID (a felony) or within a school zone.
+Other penalties may apply, for instance, if you are charged with PWID (a felony) or within a school zone.

 In addition, any person convicted of charges under the Controlled Substances, Drugs, Device, and Cosmetic Act faces having a criminal record for the rest of their lives.